Looking for work during times of uncertainty needs a new set of strategies. Check out our 7 easy tips for employment seekers during and after Covid-19

 There are new opportunities waiting for you.
 Be creative.

-1. New Times, new opportunities.
+1. New Times, New Opportunities.

 There are now jobs we didn’t even know existed (who even heard of a ‘screener’ or ‘contact tracer’ a few months ago?)
 Look at other job postings that catch your fancy that you wouldn’t have thought have previously.
 Now is the perfect time to turn your hobby (that you’ve had plenty of time to perfect during lockdown) into a career.
 This changing world brings the benefit of change for you.